Yajamana Box Office (Day 3) Collections: Darshan Starrer Experiences A Slow Run Over The Weekend

 Pre-release Business

-The hype surrounding t he film was so high that the makers made quite the profit even before it hit the theatres.
-It is said to have made around Rs 19 crore through the pre-release business.
-Including the print and publicity
+The hype surrounding the film was so high that the makers made quite the profit even before it hit the theatres.
+It is said to have made around Rs 19 crore through the pre-release business including the print and publicity.

 Sultan Of Box Office